-This saw requires dust collection to keep saw dust from collecting in the saw & drills areas of the machine.
+This saw requires dust collection to keep saw dust from collecting on the machine.
 Vacuum with the minimum capacity of 1200 CFM is recommended.
-There is one 4" dust collection port located at the back of the saw.
+There are two 4" dust collection on the saw.
+One port is located at the back of the saw and the other is underneath the saw carriage accessible from the left side of the saw.